 Community banks are generally better able than large ones to work closely with practitioners.
 If lending decisions are being made locally, community banks are more likely to factor in personal relationships between the bank and the practitioner.
-Furthermore, those that specialize in practice finance know the local competitive landscape and can help practitioners make better, more informed strategic decisions.
+Furthermore, those that specialize in healthcare finance know the local competitive landscape and can help practitioners make better, more informed strategic decisions.

 1 Schneiderwind, B, 2020, How Baby Boomers Will Change the Landscape of Medical Offices, OCBJ, Feb 17, p22

 For more information, please visit our Healthcare Banking page

 Read more about how we empower your practice to succeed and you to succeed.